 - Turn on the printer, and connect to the All-In-One.
 This may be via USB (for local and/or network access), ethernet, or wireless.

 For USB, connect the USB cord from the printer to your computer.
 For sharing the USB printer for network access, please see here.

 - To connect via ethernet, connect the printer's ethernet port to your router.

 - To connect via wireless, use the printers LCD screen to navigate the menu as per the printer's manual.

 For a more customized setup of both printing and faxing, one may execute in a terminal:

 Scanning and other features such as memory card image transfer should now work.
-To see a list of HP utilities, in the console enter 'hp-' and Tab.
-For example, use hp-toolbox to do printer maintenance or check ink levels.
+To see a list of HP utilities, enter the following in a a terminal:

 This wiki page has screenshots of hp-setup.